 Your husband’s strong relationship with his mom and family might have won you over when you were dating.
 But now you realize that you might be married to a mama’s boy—and it could destroy your relationship.
-Between your mama’s boy husband, who turns to his mother for everything and displays signs of immaturity, and your mother-in-law, who is keen on remaining the number one woman in her son’s life, you’re about ready to tear out your hair.
-But before you kick your mama’s boy husband and mother-in-law to the curb, you might try understanding their relationship and showing your husband that you should now be his number one priority.
+Between your husband, who turns to his mother for everything and displays signs of immaturity, and your mother-in-law, who is keen on remaining the number one woman in her son’s life, you’re about ready to tear your hair out.
+But before you kick your mama’s boy-husband and mother-in-law to the curb, you might try understanding their relationship and showing your husband that you should now be his number one priority.

 Signs That Your Husband is a Full-fledged Mama’s Boy

 - His mom’s wish is his command.
 If his mother wants him to run an errand, take her to the doctor, eat with her, etc., he always obliges no matter what you would like to do.